Pyeg/fun-git-hooks/README.md

 While Listening:
 ----------------

-This hook appends the name of the song you are listening to, to your git commit messages:
+This hook appends the name of the song you are listening to, to your git commit messages.

+Dependancies:

+- You will need to install unidecode first, https://pypi.python.org/pypi/Unidecode

+How to use it:

 - First thing to do is to rename it to commit-msg and instead of commit-msg.while-listening
 - Then move it in .git/hooks in your repo(s), put it in as much repos as you want.